Jason Cameron (basketball): Townsville Suns (1993–1998)

-After not being retained by the Bullets for the 1992 season, Cameron moved to Canberra where he joined the Australian Institute of Sport (AIS) and played for the program's basketball team in the Continental Basketball Association (CBA).
+After not being retained by the Bullets for the 1992 season, Cameron moved to Canberra where he attended the Australian Institute of Sport (AIS) and played for the AIS men's team in the South East Australian Basketball League.
 In 1993, Cameron returned to the NBL as he joined the Townsville Suns for the club's inaugural season.
 His first full season in the NBL proved to be very effective as he provided the Suns with good minutes off the bench for the first half of the season before earning a starting spot alongside Ricky Jones and David Blades for the majority of the second half of the season.
 In 22 games, he averaged 5.9 points, 2.9 rebounds, 2.3 assists and 1.1 steals per game as the Suns finished their first season with a dismal 4–22 win/loss record and a last place finish.

 Cameron played in a career-low 18 games (not including his development player season) for the Suns in 1994 and subsequently averaged 4.3 points, 3.2 rebounds, 1.6 assists and 1.0 steals per game.
 In 1995, the Suns showed improvement with a 9–17 win/loss record on the season.
 Cameron's production increased as he averaged 7.4 points, 4.2 rebounds, 2.4 assists and 1.2 steals in 26 games.
 He was also selected to the Future Forces game held during the NBL All-Star Weekend in Adelaide.
 In the following season, Cameron's points numbers dropped to 5.8 per game despite starting in most of the Suns' games.

 Cameron's best season in the NBL came in 1997 with career-highs of 12.3 points and 1.6 steals, in addition to 4.5 rebounds and 2.3 assists per game.
 On 8 August 1997, Cameron hit the 20-point mark for the first time in his career in a win over the Adelaide 36ers.
 Cameron's best NBL season corresponded with the Suns also having their best season in 1997 as they finished with a 14–16 win/loss record a seventh-place finish, one win off a playoff spot that Brisbane nabbed with 15 wins.

 While his points averages did drop in 1998, Cameron still managed to average a career-high 4.7 rebounds and score a career-high 22 points on 27 March in a win over the Canberra Cannons.
 1998 marked the end of the Suns brand as the club changed their name to the Crocodiles for the 1998–99 NBL season.
 With 151 games played out of the Suns' 164, Cameron was the only player to have played in all six Suns seasons.